emir-vargor/DSA-210-Term-Project-Proposal-Predicting-the-Best-Picture-Oscar-Winner/README.md

 * Runtime
 * Release date
 * Critic score (MetaCritic and Rotten Tomatoes)
-* Public rating (IMDb and Letterboxd)
-* Studio (Major/Indie/Streaming Platform)
 * Performance in the Box Office
-* Awards collected in the award season and festivals (Golden Globes, SAG, Cannes)
-* Age rating
-* Number of Oscar nominations in all categories
-* Whether the movie is nominated for:
+* Whether the movie is nominated for Best Director
-    * Best Director
-    * Best Original/Adapted Screenplay
-    * Best Actor/Actress

 This project has two objectives: first, to build a predictive model, and second, to analyze its features to determine if there are any "requirements" a film must fulfill to win 'Best Picture'.
 Since the nominees for the 2026 Oscars are expected to be announced after the deadline of this project, I plan to use the data between the years 1990-2020 to train my machine learning model, which will predict the winners of 2021-2025 accordingly.
 I expect to find that the chances for a nominated movie to win Best Picture vary according to its quantifiable features.